mberkow/fc-tps/README.md

 ===========
 + We are using fastbugz style URLs and the 5th position is the case number
 + The board in question has unique list names
-+The script runs on a day of the week in question. (so the email title looks good)
++ The script runs on a day of the week in question. (so the email title looks good)

 TODO
 ====